-STRUCTURE DIAGRAM AND CASH FLOWS
+STRUCTURE DIAGRAM AND CASHFLOWS

-Set out below is a simplified structure diagram and description of the principal cash flows relating to the Certificates.
-This does not purport to be complete and is qualified in its entirety by reference to, and must be read in conjunction with, the more detailed information appearing elsewhere in this Prospectus.
-Prospective investors are referred to the Conditions and the detailed descriptions of the relevant Transaction Documents set out elsewhere in this Prospectus for a fuller description of certain cash flows and for an explanation of the meaning of certain capitalised terms used below.
-Potential investors should read this entire Prospectus carefully, especially the risks of investing in the Certificates discussed under "Risk Factors".
+Set out below is a simplified structure diagram and description of the principal cash flows underlying each Series issued.
+Potential investors are referred to the terms and conditions of the Certificates and the detailed descriptions of the relevant Transaction Documents and the terms and conditions of the Certificates set out elsewhere in this Base Prospectus for a fuller description of certain cash flows and for an explanation of the meaning of certain capitalised terms used below.